akuehntopf/Vagrant-Wordpress/README.md

 ## What if i am behind a proxy

+1) Install Vagrant-Proxy plugin (execute "vagrant plugin install vagrant-proxyconf")

-Open the Vagrantfile, find the proxy section and enter your proxy host and port.
+2) Open the Vagrantfile, find the proxy section and uncomment it.
+Enter your proxy host and port.

 ## What are the passwords?

-Unless noted otherwise the password is always "vagrant".
-The box will also have a MySQL database user named "vagrant" with this password.
+Unless noted otherwise the password will always be "vagrant".
 SSH into the box using the "vagrant" username and "vagrant" as password.
+The box will also have a MySQL database "wordpress" with a user named "vagrant" and this password.